A sun loving vine and essential ingredient in beer.

 >Habitat: Bringing nature back to the city through green roofs.

-By enjoying 1K beer you are raising a glass to your environment.Plants on a green roof convert atmospheric carbon dioxide, a greenhouse gas, into organic compounds, mainly sugars, by using energy from sunlight.If storm water runoff was reduced 40%, that would save taxpayers $2.4 billion dollars, keeping everyone’s water bill a little lower.
+By enjoying a beer you are raising a glass to your environment.Plants on a green roof convert atmospheric carbon dioxide, a greenhouse gas, into organic compounds, mainly sugars, by using energy from sunlight.If storm water runoff was reduced 40%, that would save taxpayers $2.4 billion dollars, keeping everyone’s water bill a little lower.
 Hurricane Sandy showed that flooding and water management is an immediate priority for NYC and green rooftops can be a part of the solution.Cooling buildings by providing shade and through the plants‘ evapotranspiration.
 This means air conditioners don’t need to work as hard or use as much electricity.
 Collectively, having more green spaces in a city also helps to reduce the city-wide heat-island problem.

 Our goal is to bring the celebration of local farming and harvesting back to our urban community in a new way.